EnterSub/Other_Projects/README.md

 # SQL
-Some SQL queries for training and keep SQL knowledge
+Some SQL queries resualts of learinig / training in SQL dialects